krishnachittur/AutoHydra/README.md

 # AutoHydra
 AutoHydra automates nmap scans and hydra attacks against exposed ports requiring authentication on a specified IP range.
 Any cracked usernames and passwords are cached and reused against other endpoints automatically.
-Usage of wordlists such as `rockyou.txt` are encouraged.
+Usage of wordlists such as `rockyou.txt` is encouraged.

 ## Dependencies